Danleo99/duke_CloudSolutions/Documentation.md

 6. Operational resiliance: Reduce risk of failures dependig where the services work.
 7. Business agility: Leveraging the cloud native resources that are constantly being developed, you can focus on really the business core strategy that your companies focused on.

+## DevOps

+1. Continuous Integration
+2. Continuous Delivery
+3. Microservices
+4. Ingrastructure as a code
+5. Monitoring and logging

+### Benefits

+- Speed: The development of features, the delivery of software into production, the cycle that people can develop, they can create software faster.
+- Delivery: Being able to deliver features, or bug fixes faster directly to your customer is a key benefit
+- Reliability: Automating things and making them better, constantly improving things with testing, and monitoring, and logging, you're making your system much more reliable
+- Scale: Use Infrastructure as Code to automate the Infrastructure, and also by using smaller micro-services, you're able to scale out into a bigger level
+- Collaboration: Shared ownership, everybody works together to have a shared ownership and accountability
+- Security: One big problem today with many software applications is leaking data, giving that data to other people accidentally.
+You can actually implement policy as code, and then you can define and track the compliance at scale.